DrakirL/DrakirL.github.io/p10/class/druid.md

 You can ignore the effects of Difficult Terrain whilst you are moving through it. <br>
 In addition, ???

-### Level 3: Nature's/Natural/Primal Ward?
+### Level 3: Warden's Ward
-When a Beast ot Plant creature would make an Attack against you, it must make a Charisma Save against your Passive Magic Skill. <br>
+Whenever a Beast ot Plant creature would make an Attack against you, it must make a Will Save against your Passive Magic Skill.<br>
-On a failed Save, the attacking creature must choose a different target, or the attack automatically misses. <br>
+On a failed Save, the attacking creature must choose a different target, or the attack automatically misses.<br>
 On a successful Save, the creature is immune to this effect for the day. <br>
 The creature is aware of this effect as soon as it is aware of you.

 ### Level 4: Gift of the Wild?
-You may at any point call to mind one Spell from the *Land's Champion* table and cast it as if you knew it as a Circle Spell, expending a Spell Slot as normal. <br>
+You may at any time call to mind one Spell from the *Land's Champion* table and cast it as if you knew it as a Circle Spell, expending a Spell Slot as normal. <br>
 You can use this feature once per Adventure.
 (PHRASING?)

 ### Level 5: Gift of the Wild?
 Beast Spells?
 Archdruid?